 Book Systems, Inc. – Atriuum and Concourse integrated automation systems designed for school, public, special, and church libraries; eZcat (z39.50) software for downloading free MARC records; DonorMaster; barcodes, barcode readers and conversion services.
 (CSLA Institutional Member)

 Jaywil Software Development, Inc. – ResourceMate® 3.0 is Windows® based resource library automation software program designed for churches, schools, synagogues, corporations, associations, non-profit organizations, clergy, professionals, etc. Download the demo and take the 2 minute challenge.
 (CSLA Institutional member)

 Library Concepts – PC Card Catalog is powerful yet inexpensive software designed for the smaller library.
 OurLibraryOnline works with both PC Card Catalog and other vendors’ software to make a library’s catalog visible on the Internet.
 (CSLA Institutional member)

 LibraryThing – While developed primarily for cataloging and sharing information about personal book collections, the low one-time cost for a lifetime account has made LT a popular option for congregational and other nonprofit libraries with extremely limited budgets.
-The program provides an online public access catalog (OPAC) with thumbnail covers images and both user and Amazon reviews.
+This web-based program provides an online public access catalog (OPAC) with thumbnail covers images and both user and Amazon reviews.
 It does not include circulation or label-making functions.